-Believe that in answer to the prayer, Lord! what wilt Thou?
-Jesus Christ will make known God's will day by day; and that where He teaches me to know it by His Spirit, He gives me strength to do it.
+Believe that in answer to the prayer, Lord! what is Your will?
+Jesus Christ will make known God's will day by day; and that where He teaches me to know it by His spirit, He gives me strength to do it.

-And when I have said, Lord! here am I, ready to do all Thy will, let me wait upon Him to reveal Himself as my Redeeming Lord, who with the command gives the power: His voice, His presence, His love compel a willing obedience.
-It is the answer to the first prayer, Who art Thou, Lord? that prepares for the answer to the second, Lord! what wilt Thou have me to do?
+And when I have said, Lord! here am I, ready to do all Your will, let me wait upon Him to reveal Himself as my Redeeming Lord, who with the command gives the power: His voice, His presence, His love compel a willing obedience.
+It is the answer to the first prayer, Who are You, Lord? that prepares for the answer to the second, Lord! what will You have me do?
 Paul had heard Stephen speak of "the Son of Man standing at the right hand of God."
 It was when, in "a light from heaven above the brightness of the sun," he had for himself this vision of the Glorified One, that his eyes and heart were for ever darkened to earth, and his life was given up to do the will of his Lord alone.
 It is so even still.
 The faith of Christ Triumphant looking upon us and conquering us for Himself, compels and empowers us to do His will alone.

-Lord ! show Thyself to me; then I can do whatever Thou biddest me.
-In living communion with Thee, I can do all things.
+Lord! show Yourself to me; then I can do whatever You bid me.
+In living communion with You, I can do all things.